BIGJRA/BIGJRA.github.io/reborn.md

 Talk to Saphira here twice.

 **Relationship Point Choices:**
-- Tell Charlotte you would throw her to the dogs for the ring with Saphira Points > 0 (+2 Charlotte, -1 Hardy, +1 Saphira)
+- Tell Charlotte you would throw her to the dogs for the ring, while Saphira Points > 0 (+2 Charlotte, -1 Hardy, +1 Saphira)
-- Tell Charlotte you would throw her to the dogs for the ring with Saphira Points <= 0 (+2 Charlotte, -1 Hardy, -1 Saphira)
+- Tell Charlotte you would throw her to the dogs for the ring, while Saphira Points <= 0 (+2 Charlotte, -1 Hardy, -1 Saphira)
 - Tell Charlotte you would not throw her to the dogs (-2 Charlotte, +1 Hardy)

 Anyways, walk over to the Route 4 exit and talk to Charlotte inside.
 She'll tell us it's time for a gym battle, so head back into Calcenon.